Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 Resources: 1120 normalbw CPUs, 4.4 TB mem, 26 minutes.

-## 13. BQSR 2b: gather the "after" recal tables
+## Step 13: BQSR 2b - Gather the "after" recal tables

 Use 'GatherBQSRReports' to gather the scattered interval tables into one table per sample.